 When Does a Fetus Develop a Heartbeat?

-Two Questions about Life
+Abortion and Two Questions about Life

 The debate on whether abortion is an acceptable medical procedure essentially comes down to two questions: